 A further psychophysiological interaction analysis (PPI) indicated that decreased coupling between the hippocampus and the putamen is associated with an increased task-outcome gap, as well as with increased task procrastination.
 This suggests that insufficient task-outcome association could lead to procrastination by decreasing hippocampal-striatal connectivity.

 This research has important implications for interventions that could help people cope with their procrastination problem.
 Specifically, it suggests that it’s possible to reduce the likelihood that people will procrastinate, by either enhancing their valuation of future outcomes or by improving the association between those outcomes and the tasks that they need to perform.

 One way to accomplish this is to use episodic future thinking, which is a technique where people visualize themselves experiencing the future outcomes of their present actions, in order to motivate themselves to work on tasks that they need to perform.

-Furthermore, these findings can also help identify external issues which can prompt procrastination by interfering with the outcome-valuation or task-outcome association processes.
+Furthermore, these findings can also help identify external issues that can prompt procrastination by interfering with the outcome-valuation or task-outcome association processes.
 For example, these findings suggest that a simple time delay between the task and the reward for completing it could lead to outcome-devaluation or to task-outcome dissociation, which can increase the likelihood that people will procrastinate.

 Being able to identify those issues is beneficial, because it could allow people to address them preemptively, before they lead to procrastination.

 Overall, the study supports existing literature which suggests that procrastination is more than a simple issue with self-control.
 Specifically, the findings show that both devalued outcomes as well as insufficient associations between tasks and their outcomes can lead to procrastination.

 Accordingly, high levels of neural activity in the brain regions which are responsible for constructing outcomes are associated with lower rates of procrastination, and greater task-outcome gaps are associated with decreased activity in outcome-related regions, which also leads to procrastination.